codacy/codacy-meta-repo/README.md

 ## Using codacy-meta-repo

 Feel free to check [meta](https://github.com/mateodelnorte/meta) for better understanding the underlying tool.
-This repository has some scripts to help you on opreations for all tracked repositories.
+This repository has some scripts to help you on operations for all tracked repositories.

 ### Updating and cloning the tracked repositories